Justin J. Hong

 I study the impact of corruption crackdown on human capital supply for the state, exploiting China's staggered anti-corruption inspections.
 Using unique applicant data from state organizations, I find that anti-corruption induces positive selection for integrity and prosociality into the state sector, without significantly affecting overall ability.
 These shifts in supply are associated with enhanced work performance.
 Changes in occupational preferences corroborate static talent allocation as a salient mechanism, in which treated honest types show higher preferences for state jobs -- even when conditioned on ability and family background.
 I further document dynamic effects wherein households increase investment in human capital and the integrity of the next generation.
 Together, these findings highlight reward structures as an important determinant of the state sector's human capacity.

-Risk-Taking and Public Leadership: Evidence from Chinese Villages [Submitted]
+Risk-Taking and Public Leadership: Evidence from Chinese Villages [Link]

 This paper studies the causal impact of risk-taking on public leadership, by exploiting Chinese zodiac culture that creates within-individual variation in risk appetite.
 Employing a representative village panel, I find that lower risk-taking of village heads leads to improved governance processes and greater responsiveness.
 I also observe consistent expenditure changes, with higher public good spending and a comparable decline in administration spending that is prone to misuse.
 However, risk-averse leaders are also less likely to promote policy innovation.
 Collectively, risk avoidance can improve leader performance when incentives for responsiveness are limited, with a potential trade-off between accountability and public entrepreneurship.